uktrade/directory-api/README.md

     1. If there are no messages, it [long polls](docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) for ``$SQS_WAIT_TIME``.
         1. It keeps making polling calls every ``$SQS_WAIT_TIME`` until messages are received.
     2. If messages were retrieved:
-        1. If message body is valid registration, a new instance of ``registration.models.Registration`` is saved to the database.
+        1. If message body is valid enrollment, a new instance of ``enrollment.models.Enrollment`` is saved to the database.
-            1. If message with same message ID was already saved (as SQS provides [at-least-once delivery](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/DistributedQueues.html)), it is skipped (unique constraint on ``registration.models.Registration.sqs_message_id``).
+            1. If message with same message ID was already saved (as SQS provides [at-least-once delivery](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/DistributedQueues.html)), it is skipped (unique constraint on ``enrollment.models.Enrollment.sqs_message_id``).
         2. Else it is send to ``$SQS_INVALID_REGISTRATION_QUEUE_NAME``.
 3. If ``SIGTERM`` or ``SIGINT`` signal is received:
     1. If it happened at the start of long polling: